nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters will be ignored.<br>
   e.g. if the command specifies `list student 123`, it will be interpreted as `list student`.

+* For commands that do take in parameters, any extraneous parameters will be parsed together with the value of the previous parameter.<br>
+  e.g. if the command specifies `list student c/1 f/1`, the class group index will be interpreted as `1 f/1` and an error will be returned.
 </div>